ACTS OF DIRECTING ALL YOUR WORKS TO GOD

 So in all your works to use short mental prayers, made with elevation of mind, and fervour towards God, according to the practice of the religious men in the primitive Church, of whom St. Augustine speaketh saying:

-The brethren in Egypt are said to use often prayers: But hose very short, and thrown suddenly after a certain manner, like darts, least whiles the prayer is watchfully directed, which is very necessary in such as pray, it should vanish away through long delays, and the attention be dulled.
+The brethren in Egypt are said to use often prayers: But those very short, and thrown suddenly after a certain manner, like darts, least whiles the prayer is watchfully directed, which is very necessary in such as pray, it should vanish away through long delays, and the attention be dulled.
 Fr.
 Thomas Doughty 1623